-In the fourth quarter of 2021, the Company settled a legal dispute with an unaffiliated third party and subsequently received a settlement payment, net of contingent legal fees, in the amount of \$2.7 million.
-The net amount of \$2.7 million was recorded as other income in the other income (expense), net line in the consolidated statements of operations for the year ended December 31, 2021.
+In 2021, the Company settled a legal dispute with an unaffiliated third party and subsequently received a settlement payment, net of contingent legal fees, in the amount of \$2.7 million.
+The net amount of \$2.7 million was recorded as other income in other income (expense), net in the consolidated statements of operations for the year ended December 31, 2021.